gZanda/HTML_CSS/README.md

 Repository made to register my HTML and CSS learning ( and maybe help someone ).

-Obs: The HTML guide is kinda "simple" and without images to illustrate cause pure HTML is boring 😳​👍​​.
+OBS: The HTML guide is kinda "simple" and without images to illustrate cause pure HTML is boring 😳​👍​​.

 ## 📌 Guides